-107 Strategy for Sustainability Management in the UN System 2020-2030 https://unemg.org/wp-content/uploads/2019/09/INF-3 Strategy-for-Sustainability-Management-in-the-UN-System.pdf
+Strategy for Sustainability Management in the UN System 2020-2030 https://unemg.org/wp-content/uploads/2019/09/INF\3\Strategy-for-Sustainability-Management-in-the-UN-System.pdf

-108 "Environmental issues are best handled with participation of all concerned citizens, at the relevant level.
+The area and the participation of all concerned citizens, at the relevant level.
 At the national level, everyone shall have appropriate access to information concerning the environment that is held by public authorities, including information on hazardous materials and activities in their communities, and the opportunity to participate in decision-making processes.
 States shall facilitate and encourage public awareness and participation by making information widely available.
 Effective access to judicial and administrative proceedings, including redress and remedy, shall be provided."

-109 Agenda 21 recognized that sustainable development requires the meaningful involvement and active participation of the following nine 'Major Groups': Business and industry, Children and youth, Farmers, Indigenous Peoples and their communities, Local Authorities, Nongovernmental organizations, The Scientific and technological community, Women, Workers and Trade Unions.
+Agenda 21 recognized that sustainable development requires the meaningful involvement and active participation of the following nine 'Major Groups': Business and industry, Children and youth, Farmers, Indigenous Peoples and their communities, Local Authorities, Nongovernmental organizations, The Scientific and technological community, Women, Workers and Trade Unions.